Casehero

 3.1 Economy analysis:

-Though the country (China) has a controlled economy and strong influence of state-owned enterprises, in recent times, series of economic reforms in China are quite helpful to stimulate the economy by encouraging agricultural development, liberalizing trade, and allowing (tightly controlled) foreign investment.
+Though the country (China) has a controlled economy and strong influence of state-owned enterprises, in recent times, a series of economic reforms in China have been quite helpful in stimulating the economy by encouraging agricultural development, liberalizing trade, and allowing (tightly controlled) foreign investment.

 Local governments in different provinces are regularly investing in village enterprises.
-Rural incomes in provinces grew by 17% per year between 1978 and 1985, and foreign trade was liberalized, and business firms are permitted to import without going through the central government.
+Rural incomes in provinces grew by 17% per year between 1978 and 1985, foreign trade was liberalized, and business firms were permitted to import without going through the central government.

 Though there are still productions and import quotas and price is highly controlled, the situation has changed since 1998.
 Central and province-level economic development has been ensured, assisting in establishing and running a new business.